Ford extended warranty: cost, coverage and plans

 Ford extended warranty coverage

-Ford calls its official extended warranties (aka vehicle service contracts) Ford Protect Extended Service Plans.
-There are seven plans in total (or, as Ford calls them, tiers); four for gas and hybrid vehicles and three for electric vehicles (EVs).
-We’ll break down what’s included in each tier later, but for now, just know that extended warranties cover the cost of fixing covered components when your vehicle breaks down from normal use.
+Ford calls its official extended warranties (aka vehicle service contracts) Ford Protect Extended Service Plans (ESPs).
+There are seven plans in total (or, as Ford calls them, tiers) — four for gas and hybrid vehicles and three for EVs.
+We’ll break down what’s included in each tier later, but for now, just know that extended warranties pay for the cost of fixing covered components when your vehicle breaks down from normal use.

-You can purchase a Ford Protect Extended Service Plan for any Ford or Lincoln vehicle that’s still within its three-year/36,000-mile limited factory warranty.
+You can purchase a Ford Protect ESP for any Ford or Lincoln vehicle that’s still within its three-year/36,000-mile limited factory warranty.
 (Note that this is different from your five-year/60,000-mile powertrain warranty.)
-You can get price quotes online, and you can even purchase coverage online without going to a dealership.
+You can get price quotes online, and you can even purchase coverage online without purchasing from a dealership.

 Ford extended warranty benefits

-Ford Protect Extended Service Plans come with several additional benefits beyond repair coverage, including:
+Ford Protect ESPs come with several additional benefits beyond repair coverage, including:

 • 24/7 roadside assistance that helps with tire changes, lockouts, fuel deliveries and jump-starts